hongseok-yang/logic23/README.md

 #### [May 29] Last lecture.

-The last lecture will be given on 1 June (Thursday).
-The topic of the lecture will be quantified boolean formulas, polynomial hierarchy, and polynomial space.
-The materials covered in the lecture will not be assessed in the final exam.
+The lecture on 1 June (Thursday) will be the last lecture of this course.
+In that lecture, I plan to cover quantified boolean formulas, polynomial hierarchy, and polynomial space, which are the topics requested by one student of the course.
+These topics covered in the lecture will not be assessed in the final exam.

 #### [May 14] [Homework4](https://github.com/hongseok-yang/logic23/blob/master/Homework/sheet4.pdf) is out.